 Arts and Athletics’ outdoor team models the core routines and guides the students every day to make the core routines a habit.
 The central park is a natural beauty and is a wonderful place for observing plant and animal life at close range.

-Morning and Mid-Day Screen Break Time!
+Mid-Day Screen Break Time!

 Take a Break while practicing social distance!
 Let’s explore, play, and have a lot of fun!